albfernandez/jcaptcha/src/assembly/README.txt

  - docs : Java apidocs
  - backgrounds (fisheye and gimpy) : in order to generate corresponding captcha
+ - extensions : optional jars to include in your classpath
- - modules : optional jars to include in your classpath
+ - integrations : optional jars to include in your classpath to use as integration
+ - sources: source code of the library
+ - jcaptcha-api.jar : contains core classes including JHLabs imaging api
- - jcaptcha-all.jar : contains core classes including JHLabs imaging api
+ - jcaptcha.jar : contains core classes including JHLabs imaging api
  - LICENSE.txt